PavelLaptev/community-group/technical-reports/format/file-format.md

 Tools that can open design token files MUST support both media types.

 ## File extensions

 When saving design token files on a local file system, it can be useful to have a distinct file extension as this makes them easier to spot in file browsers.
 It may also help to associate a file icon and a preferred application for opening those files.
-The following file extensions are recommended by this spec:
+The following file extensions are recommended by this spec: sdf

 - `.tokens`
 - `.tokens.json`